 One was in Santa Barbara, the other in Redondo Beach.
 Chronologically the Santa Barbara event happened a few years after the Redondo Beach one, but I am presenting the Santa Barbara incident ahead because I want to close with Redondo.

 When the war started, as far as I knew, my mother was well and healthy.
 Such was not the case.
 As the war wore on she appeared to be sicker and sicker.
 Eventually she was diagnosed with an inoperable brain tumor, a tumor that impacted her daily activities and in the end led to her being totally incapacitated and death at a very young age.
 During that lead up period to her total incapacitation it became increasingly more difficult for my father to care for her as well as take care of three young boys, so much so that he decided to investigate the possibility of a full time care facility.
 One of the facilities he looked into was an around the clock full care sanatorium-like hospital in Santa Barbara.
 The day he went to see it he took me and my mother along.
 While we were there we went out on the Santa Barbara pier.
 Along one edge of the pier toward the end was a crane-like boom that was lifting an airplane out of the water and placing it on a flatbed trailer.
 To me the plane was what I would call a seaplane.
 On its wings and beind the wings on both sides of the fuselage were clearly distinguishable bright red circular Japanese insignias.
 The plane was intact and showed no signs of visible damage.
 Years later I would identify the plane as a Yokosuka E14Y Floatplane.
 How such a plane ended up being put onto a waiting flatbed trailer on the dock in Santa Barbara I have no clue.
-So too, the year is somewhat elusive for me, but it must have been sometime in 1943.
+So too, the year is somewhat elusive for me, but it must have been sometime before the end of the year 1943 because by Christmas of that year I was in India, not returning until the summer of 1944.
 The E14Y was typically launched from a B-1 type Japanese submarine.
 To my knowledge there is no record of a B-1 type submarine operating that far south along the coast during the time period I saw the plane being lifted out of the water.